Egmond aan Zee

-Egmond aan Zee is the most famous of the three Egmond islands.
+The most famous Village of the three Egmond.

 Prominent on the boulevard stands